PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-08 07:41:25
+Last updated: 2024-04-08 07:41:58
-Random Quote: Bad guys don't play by the rules.
-That's what makes them bad. - Steve Murphy
+Random Quote: When will you guys realize, that the only difference between my real life and a p0rn0 is, my real life has better lighting? - Barney Stinson